The Union Signal: The Woman's Temperance Union

 It was recorded that "much discussion followed", and an amendment was adopted eliminating the financial responsibility on the part of the states, but there was a generous pledging of subscriptions, Maine leading off with a pledge of US$100.
 Johnson became the publisher at this time, with Mary Towne Burt as her assistant, and, later, her successor.

-Willing continued as editor until the Newark Convention in 1876, when Margaret E. Winslow was elected editor, with Mrs. S. K. Bolton, Ohio; Mrs. Helen E. Brown, New York; Mary Torrans Lathrap, Michigan; Julia Colman, New York; Willing, Illinois; Johnson, New York, and Frances Willard, Illinois, as contributing editors.
+Willing continued as editor until the third annual convention in Newark, New Jersey in 1876, when Margaret E. Winslow was elected editor, with Mrs. S. K. Bolton, Ohio; Mrs. Helen E. Brown, New York; Mary Torrans Lathrap, Michigan; Julia Colman, New York; Willing, Illinois; Johnson, New York, and Frances Willard, Illinois, as contributing editors.

+Our Union

-In 1877, the name of the paper was changed to Our Union, and at the fourth annual meeting held in Chicago, the publisher's report showed an indebtedness on the paper.
+In 1877, the name of the paper was changed to Our Union.
+In this year, at the fourth annual meeting of the National WCTU held in Chicago, the publisher's report showed an indebtedness on the paper.
 Frances Willard then moved that the secretary proceed to call the roll of the states, and the delegates respond and pledge the number of subscribers they would become responsible for the ensuing year.
 Pledges totalling 12,957 were received, and enthusiasm prevailed.
 Among the recommendations for the year's work was one relating to Our Union which read: "Each state will be expected to pledge itself, through its delegates, for a specified number of copies.
 Our local unions have come up nobly to the rescue, but we expect a largely increased enthusiasm in the year to come."

-At the Convention of 1878, held in Baltimore, the Publishing Committee reported that the paper had come through the year free from debt and with a small balance in the treasury.
+At the annual convention of 1878, held in Baltimore, the Publishing Committee reported that the paper had come through the year free from debt and with a small balance in the treasury.
 This report, signed by Frances Willard, Jane M. Geddes, Caroline Brown Buell, and Esther Pugh, closed with the following exhortation:— "We feel that, in the interests of Our Union, we must urge this Convention to impress upon the local auxiliaries that they have one National official organ, and one only; since there are other papers prominently circulated and largely subscribed for by temperance women, which are by many supposed to be equally entitled to their patronage, which, as our experience proves, interfere greatly with the circulation of Our Union.
 Having laid before our sisters such phases of the paper as the year's experience has developed we ask them to consider, prayerfully and with all due deliberation, their duty to a paper which is endeared to us as to them by long and earnest labors on its behalf."